Mr128Bit/ssh-honeypot-passwordlist/README.md

 - Observing trends over time
 - Supporting cybersecurity research and defensive strategies

 **Important:** Use this data responsibly.
-Do not attempt to log into any systems using these credentials—they are captured from unauthorized access attempts.
+Do not attempt to log into any systems using these credentials - they are captured from unauthorized access attempts.

 ---